 Bulletproof coffee induces a similar mentality.
 My bulletproof-induced road rage hasn’t quite reached that level yet.
 I do scream at cars in front of me, but I have the decency of keeping the windows rolled up when I do this.

-There should be a new psychological ailment called bulletproof coffee syndrome.
+There should be a new mental disorder called bulletproof coffee syndrome.
 It’s what people who have become “Keto-heads” experience from 7am to 12pm every day.
 Let me explain.
 I’m on the latest fad diet where you’re allowed to eat as much fat as you want, and very little else.
 Doctors love it.
 Especially when you come to them complaining of IBS and gallbladder pain.

 My morning clients have probably just assumed that I have taken up a meth addiction.
 Luckily, no one has yet inquired about my newfound penchant for amphetamines.
 I guess everyone in this city sort of marches to their own beat, so a meth-head/business professional would be totally “un-judged,” as the hippie crowd here zealously subscribed to the “you just be you” mentality.